 Known differences and limitations

 There are some differences in functionality and some features are not available with After Effects on Apple silicon:

-For details, see Premiere Pro for Apple silicon.
+For a list of unsupported file formats, see Premiere Pro for Apple silicon.

 Previous versions of After Effects are compatible with Apple silicon when run under Rosetta 2 emulation.
 We recommend updating to the latest version of After Effects for the best experience.